2023 Projects

 Did curiosity kill the possum

-The East Taranaki Environment Collective would like to find the answer to this question, and recently began managing pest control at Everett Park, near Inglewood.
-A trap network will be laid to target possums in the park with the help of students from Norfolk School, involving setting up cameras to observe possum behaviour and testing four trap designs.
+The East Taranaki Environment Collective would like to find the answer to this question, and began managing pest control at Everett Park, near Inglewood.
+A trap network was laid to target possums in the park with the help of students from Norfolk School, involved setting up cameras to observe possum behaviour and tested four trap designs.

 Using virtual reality (VR)

-An Alzheimers Taranaki project, was carried out in a previous Curious Minds Taranaki project in 2020 which revealed the power of virtual reality to trigger complex and detailed memories for people living with dementia.
-Now their follow-on project will see local digital technology students and Dr. Linda Jones further explore the effects of these VR triggered memories and evaluate their benefits.
+An Alzheimers Taranaki project, was conducted in a previous Curious Minds project in 2020 which revealed the power of VR to trigger complex and detailed memories for people living with dementia.
+In their follow-up project, local digital technology students and Dr. Linda Jones further explored the effects of these VR triggered memories and evaluate their benefits.

 Mai te Awa ki te Moana

-The project involves Ōkahu Inuawai me ētehi atu Hapū using their local knowledge and understanding (mātauranga-a-hapū) to better understand and care for the takutai moana (foreshore and seabed) in the Ōhawe area of South Taranaki.
-They will work with Professor Kura Paul-Burke of University of Waikato, a mātauranga Māori science expert, to build a methodology for monitoring significant coastal sites, this is the first step in their ultimate goal of restoring rockpools and reefs around Ōhawe.
+The project involved Ōkahu Inuawai me ētehi atu Hapū using their local knowledge (mātauranga-a-hapū) to better understand and care for the takutai moana (foreshore and seabed) in the Ōhawe, South Taranaki.
+They Worked with Professor Kura Paul-Burke, a mātauranga Māori science expert (University of Waikato), to develop a methodology for monitoring significant coastal sites, as the first step towards their goal of restoring rockpools and reefs around Ōhawe.

 Shark Spy Taranaki - Diving Deeper

-is driven by the New Zealand Marine Studies Centre.
+Driven by the New Zealand Marine Studies Centre.
 In 2021 they conducted an earlier project which provided valuable information on some of the 14 or so shark species in Taranaki waters.
-This year the Shark Spy Taranaki - Diving Deeper project involves several schools and community groups collecting baited underwater video that has been deployed in partnership with Chaddy’s Charters.
+The Shark Spy Taranaki - Diving Deeper project involves several schools and community groups collecting baited underwater video that has been deployed in partnership with Chaddy’s Charters.

 Keeping you safe

-A Taranaki Retreat project, will be exploring how physical support environments impact the wellbeing and recovery of those experiencing emotional distress, aiming to provide information of value to the Retreat and other services supporting people in distress.
+A Taranaki Retreat project, explored how physical support environments impact the wellbeing and recovery of those experiencing emotional distress, aiming to provide information of value to the Retreat and other services supporting people in distress.

 Ngā motu Whānui Manumoana

-Facilitated by Taranaki Mounga Project, will see a group of coastal Taranaki schools and hapū investigating new methods of monitoring the seabird populations on the Ngā motu islands, using drones to record population numbers, with the aim of minimising human interaction in the process.
+Facilitated by Taranaki Mounga Project, a group of coastal Taranaki schools and hapū investigated new methods of monitoring the seabird populations on the Ngā motu islands, using drones to record population numbers, with the aim of minimising human interaction in the process.

 2021 Projects